-This is the dessert I just can’t stop talking about.
-It’s rich, creamy, and soooo good.
+White Chocolate Mousse with Strawberries is THE dessert I just can’t stop talking about.
+It’s deliciously creamy and just soooo good.

 Best of all you just need 3 simple ingredients to make White Chocolate Mousse: white chocolate, heavy cream, and corn syrup.
 It couldn’t be more simple.